Hecke operators acting on optimal embeddings in indefinite quaternion algebras: Hecke operators acting on homology

 to the intersection.

-Since there were several choices made, we want to determine all possible images of an intersection in $S_1$, so that we can create a bijection with a quotient of $S_1$ by an equivalence relation.
-Write $r_i=\phi_i(\epsilon_{D_i})$ for $i=1,2$, and then the pair $(\sigma^v,\phi_2)$ is well defined up to conjugation by powers of $r_2$.
+Since there were several choices made, we want to determine all possible triples associated to an intersection in $S_1$, so that we can create a bijection with a quotient of $S_1$ by an equivalence relation.
+Write $r_i=\phi_i(\epsilon_{d(\phi_i)})$ for $i=1,2$, and then the pair $(\psi^v,\phi_2)$ is well defined up to simultaneous conjugation by powers of $r_2$.
 Furthermore, $u$ is defined up to multiplication on the right by powers of $r_1$.
 In particular, let $k_1,k_2\in\Z$, write

-for a unique $\pi_{i^*}$ and $\delta_i\in\Ord_{N=1}$, and define an equivalence relation on $S_1$ via
+for a unique $\pi_{i^*}$ and $\delta_i\in\Ord^1$, and define an equivalence relation on $S_1$ via

-This relation corresponds exactly to the ambiguity described above in associating an element of $S_1$ to $\Int{T_p([\phi_1])}{[\phi_2]}{f}$.
+This relation corresponds exactly to the ambiguity described above in associating an element of $S_1$ to $\Intpm{T_p([\phi_1])}{[\phi_2]}$.
 Therefore

 Define $S_2$ and the equivalence relation $\sim_{S_2}$ in the analogous fashion, i.e. with all indices $1,2$ swapped.
 In the exact same manner, we have that intersections of $[\phi_1]$ with $T_p[\phi_2]$ biject naturally with $S_2/\sim_{S_2}$.